aahmed-black-wolf/NOTY-TASK/README.md

 - **Cypress:** The repository includes Cypress, a powerful end-to-end testing framework for web applications.
 It allows you to write comprehensive and reliable tests to ensure the functionality and stability of your Todo app.

 - **Vite:** The project utilizes Vite, a fast and efficient build tool for modern web applications.
 Vite offers a highly optimized development experience by leveraging ES module imports and providing instant feedback during development.

+- **Tailwind CSS:** The Todo app utilizes Tailwind CSS, a utility-first CSS framework.
+It provides a set of pre-defined utility classes that allow you to quickly style and customize your components.

 - **Notifications API:** The Todo app integrates the Notifications API to provide notifications and reminders for your tasks.
 You'll receive timely alerts, keeping you informed about upcoming or overdue tasks.